Projective Texturing

 instance.
 The clipFromLight

-matrix is a perspective matrix that shapes the aperture of the spotlight.
+matrix is a perspective matrix that shapes the aperture of the projecting light.

 This gauntlet lands us in the [-1, 1] interval of the unit cube, but we want to be in the [0, 1] interval of texture coordinates.
 So, we need to prepend a couple of extra matrices that do some range-mapping: